The world’s best EV? Driving the Taycan 4S

 Never ever forget this picture – and apologies for the bad quality.

 We’re told we should replace all our traditional cars with EV’s as quickly as possible.
 Let’s say we’re slightly less ambitious and content with 500 million EV’s as a first step.
 After all, that’s about 480 million more EV’s than are on the road today and maybe we don’t need all of those 1.45 billion cars going forward (that would actually be a fair assumption…).
 To supply batteries for that number of cars would require mining a quantity of energy minerals equivalent to about three trillion smartphone batteries.
 That’s equal to over 2,000 years of mining and production for the latter.
-And even if that through some miracles were to happen, it would still only eliminate 15% of the world’s oil consumption.
+And even if that through some miracle were to happen, it would still only eliminate 15% of the world’s oil consumption.

 We would of course in addition have to mine whatever is needed for the solar panels, windmills and electrification needs of industry that should happen in parallel.
-Of course this assumes that all the countries from which we get these metals pose no political or moral issues, and continue to happily supply us with everything we need.
+Naturally, this assumes that all the countries from which we get these metals pose no political or moral issues, and continue to happily supply us with everything we need.
 No reminder is probably needed that one of the two most important of these countries is Russia which is currently engaged in a war in Europe and actively turning eastwards and away from us.
-Another one is the Congo, where children work in mines under inhumane conditions to extract 90% of the world’s cobalt production.
+Another one is the Congo, where children work in mines under inhumane conditions to extract 70% of the world’s cobalt production.
 Lithium on the other hand mainly comes from south America, notably Bolivia, with severe consequences for the local ground water supply.

 Lithium extraction in Bolivia.
 Not really great for the local ground water…